 History has shown us how damaging secrecy can be within teams of all kinds.
 In contrast, substantial research and many of today’s CEOs have demonstrated how an open climate not only allows teams to provide leaders with critical feedback about mistakes, it creates room for innovative solutions and a growth mindset.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: corporate culture, honesty, leadership, secrecy, teamwork, trust
+Sign up here.Tags: CEO, corporate culture, honesty, leadership, secrecy, teamwork, trust